Welcome to Angus's Rainbow Bridge Memorial Residency

 Angus was precious, loving and so trusting.
 At ten short years of age he lost his life to intestinal cancer.
 He started losing his appetite and vet felt a mass so he went in for surgery that went OK and two days later he got to come home.
 Three days later he began failing and I had to take him back to the vet where he died later that afternoon.
 What I learned was that neighbors in the area had used lawn services which sprayed chemicals which would travel in the wind and land everything in my yard.
 Shortly after he died those chemicals were banned by the FDA because they found would develop a rapid growing cancer (1 month) from as little as 1-2 exposures in dogs and cats.
 I didn't use that crap on my lawn (mine was animal friendly stuff and I still kept them away from lawn for 24-48 hours after placed) to keep my guys safe but I lost out to the neighborhood.
 It was removed from the market, but not before my precious angel lost his life and my little guy never went into other people's yards in the neighborhood.

-He sits in Heaven with his kitty siblings Ti, Pooh, and Maxie, and has met later dog siblings Diarmid, Alexander and MacTavish, and kitties Michael & Padraig.
-I am sure he is back with cousins MacGregor & Merlin romping and playing fetch like the old days.
+He sits in Heaven with his kitty siblings Ti, Pooh, and Maxie, and has met later dog siblings Diarmid, Alexander MacTavish, Dugall and kitties Michael & Padraig.
+I am sure he is back with cousins MacGregor & Merlin romping and playing fetch like the old days in Dallas.
 There they all wait until we are once again reunited.

 When you left my heart wouldn't let me get another Cairn so soon, so Westie Diarmid came home and then later Westie Alexander.
-When Diarmid joined you at the bridge and I decided it was time for another Cairn and MacTavish came to be a baby brother to Alexander.
+When Diarmid joined you at the bridge and I decided it was time for another Cairn MacTavish came to be a baby brother to Alexander.
 MacTavish looked like your puppy pictures - just a bit darker - as a baby. but he turned out like MacGregor as a dark brindle with a red tint instead of your champagne/Wheaton coloring.
 I know you sent MacTavish "Cairn tips" and he followed them until the day he joined you at the Bridge.
-Now there is another new Cairn boy Feargus to be with Westies Hamish & Dugall here on earth in the house.
-I have a feeling he is going to look just like you when he grows up, although maybe even lighter, he has wheaten and red wheaten in him from his mom and silver brindle from his dad.
+Now there is another new Cairn boy Feargus who is Westie Hamish's little brother and we lost his Westie brother Dugall in October 2024.
+Feargus looks a lot like you but - although even lighter as he has wheaten and red wheaten in him from his mom and silver brindle from his dad.
+One thing he doesn't have is your patience!

 Now you and your brothers and sister of all ages are running free and having a wonderful time.